 The TCL 55S425 is a TV built with affordability in mind without making a ton of compromises in terms of picture quality or overall performance.
 The built-in Roku TV platform is robust and easy to use, without any of the pesky advertising that you get with other TVs on our list (particularly the Fire TVs).
 While the LED panel itself isn’t as bright as others on our list, it still offers really great color accuracy with vivid colors and deep darks for any kind of viewing or gaming experience.

 Speaking of gaming, the TCL Roku TV is the best option on our list for gamers wanting to experience 4K gaming.
 It offers the lowest input lag of all our top picks, meaning you won’t experience any skipping or hesitating during your intense game sessions.
 The TV also features a native 120 Hz refresh rate, so fast-moving action games won’t be too blurry.
 You’ll also get HDR10 support instead of Dolby Vision HDR, which is disappointing.
 However, HDR10 support is much better than no HDR at are, so we aren’t complaining too much.
+If you can afford to splurge, take a look at the 65″ TCL 6-Series to compare.
 Still on the fence about 4K?
 If you enjoy watching TV outdoors, look for the best outdoor TV.

 #3 Insignia NS-55DF710NA19 – Best ValueWHY WE LIKE IT: The Insignia Fire TV is an affordable 55 inch 4K TV with decent viewing performance and an excellent feature set.
 Since the TV has a built-in Alexa voice assistant, you can control the TV and your smart home devices with your voice, making this product the best Amazon Fire TV on our list.